 Representation of the situation

-In the latter situation, by reasoning in this way and using concrete materials, students build on their understanding of the meaning of the fraction and apply strategies that flow from their understanding of the fraction as a fraction of a whole.
+In the latter situation, by reasoning in this way and using concrete materials, students build on their understanding of the meaning of the fraction and apply strategies that flow from their understanding of the fraction as a part of a whole.
 Students can recognize that the denominator acts as a divisor (the number of equal parts in a whole) and the numerator acts as a multiplier.
 This type of reasoning is not explicitly taught, but is learned in problem-solving situations.
-Through several experiments, students can generalize and recognize that in each situation, they divide the whole number by the denominator to determine the size of the groups, and then multiply that answer by the numerator to determine the quantity in the number of groups involved.
+Through several investigations, students can generalize and recognize that in each situation, they divide the whole number by the denominator to determine the size of the groups, and then multiply that answer by the numerator to determine the quantity in the number of groups involved.

-In the presence of a set model and a situation with a missing part, we try to determine the number of elements contained in this part.
-In effect, we are calculating the fraction of a set.
-For example, in the previous situation, the student had to calculate \(\frac{3}{4}\) of 24.
-This type of calculation is very important since it is part of everyday applications.
-At the beginning of learning, it is important to explore situations where the result is a whole number (for example, \(\frac{1}{3}\) of 18, \(\frac{2}{5}\) of 20, \(\frac{3}{4}\) of 12).
-These situations allow students to deepen their understanding and acquire some skills.
-The next step is to explore situations where the result is a fraction.
+In the situation of a set model with an unknown part, we try to determine the number of elements contained in this unknown part.
+In effect, we are calculating the value of that part of the set.
+For example, in the previous situation, there were 24 fish and the student had to calculate how many red fish there were if \(\frac{3}{4}\) of the fish were red.
+This type of calculation is very important because it is often used in everyday applications.
+At the beginning of learning about the set model, it is important that students explore situations where the result is a whole number (for example, \(\frac{1}{3}\) of 18, \(\frac{2}{5}\) of 20, \(\frac{3}{4}\) of 12).
+These situations allow students to deepen their understanding and acquire skills for working with fractions.
+The next step is to explore situations where the unknown is a fraction.
 There are several strategies for solving these situations.

 Example